kimmobrunfeldt/squint/README.md

 # Squint

-> Create visual diffs between two different versions of a web app.

-Squint is intended to speed up a manual visual review of a new web app release.
+> Squint makes visual reviews of web app releases easy.

+Squint uses Puppeteer to:

+* automatically crawl all url paths from a web app
+* take screenshots of each page from A and B versions of the app
+* output all diff images that contain changes into a directory

+That's the main intended use case for Squint.
 The diffs will likely have false positives due to async loading or animations.
-That's ok, the main intention is not to be an automated pass / fail tool.
+That's by design, the main intention is not to be a full solution, but rather a light-weight solution.

+For most production setups, I'd recommend using [Percy](https://percy.io/) instead.
+That said, CLI flags have been designed customization in mind: you can for example run custom JS code before Puppeteer takes a screenshot

 **Goodies:**